RedOlex/RedOlex/README.md

 - 👋 Hi, I’m @RedOlex
-- 👀 I’m interested in coding
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++
 - 📫 How to reach me just drop a mail (rahulyadav20@iitk.ac.in)

 <!---